Academic Index Logo

 Provides a complete picture of your college application strength

-students have calculated their Academic Index already!
+students have calculated their ai already!

 Research-Based

-Built on established Ivy League methodology
+Ivy League methodology

 Privacy First

-Your data is never shared or sold
+Data never shared or sold

 Instant Results

-No waiting, no email required
+No waiting required

 Based on informal conversations with Ivy League admissions representatives and published institutional research.
 This calculator provides educational estimates and should not be considered official admissions guidance.